Sensory Needs

 - Children may struggle with sensory differences more when experiencing other stressors in their life such as poor sleep, feeling unwell or feeling anxious.
 You may find during these times they may need more support from you.

-- Watch the following video to learn more about sensory differences and strategies to support your child or young person.
+- You can click here to watch another video to learn more about sensory differences and strategies to support your child or young person.